Overjet or Overbite? Find Out What’s Causing Your Discomfort and How to Fix It

 Plus, maintaining good oral hygiene can be more challenging with braces, as you’ll need to brush and floss carefully around the brackets and wires.

-Orthodontic treatment braces clear aligners difference
+orthodontic treatment braces clear aligners difference

 Clear aligners offer more flexibility since you can remove them for eating and cleaning.
 However, for effective results, you must wear them for 20–22 hours daily.